-This office provides university-wide administrative support and direction in matters involving graduate programs and graduate students, as well as assistance and support to the academic vice president in a variety of university-wide curricular concerns and administrative activities.
-The dean of graduate studies provides management of graduate policies and processes, oversight of the graduate catalog & publications, coordination of graduate ceremonies, and the advancement of graduate faculty identity.
-In addition, the Office of Graduate Admissions reports directly to the dean of graduate college.
+This office provides university-wide administrative support and direction in matters involving graduate programs and graduate students, as well as assistance and support to the provost and academic vice president in a variety of university-wide curricular concerns and administrative activities.
+The dean of the graduate college provides leadership in sustaining and enhancing graduate program quality, and in the advancement of graduate faculty identity and graduate student success.
+The office of the dean of the graduate college oversees graduate program policies and processes, production of the graduate catalog and publications, makes decisions on appeals of college deans' decisions for graduate academic programs and graduate students, approves and awards graduate research assistantships (GRAs), facilitiates the development of new graduate programs, and awards graduate faculty status to qualified faculty.

-The Office of the Graduate Dean plays a key role in the promotion and support of scholarship on campus.
-The dean of graduate studies has oversight responsibility for KSU's Institutional Review Board (IRB).
-This office is responsible for oversight and operations of the Office of Sponsored Programs.
+The office plays a key role in the promotion and support of scholarship on campus and in this role provides support for and is supported by the Kennesaw State University Research and Service Foundation and the Office of Sponsored Programs.
+The dean of the graduate college has oversight responsibility for KSU's Institutional Review Board (IRB), the Graduate Policies and Curriculum Committee (GPCC), and the Graduate Council (comprised of all Graduate Program Directors).

 The Office of Sponsored Programs (OSP) functions as the primary service office for faculty seeking external support for research, education, training, service and professional development activities.
 The OSP maintains a reference library on federal, corporate, and private funding sources; maintains liaison with agency program officers; assists faculty with identification of potential sponsors; offers technical proposal development assistance; reviews proposals for compliance with agency, Regents', and KSU policies; and facilitates the internal administrative review process.